mslib/remote-host/README.md

 );
 ```

-#### The PostText request
+#### The PlainText request

-The PostText request object can be used to send a request with a simple text content.
+The PlainText request object can be used to send a request with a plain text content.

+It supports the GET, POST, PUT, PATCH and DELETE http methods.

-In order to use it, you need to use the label *'PostText'* for the configuration key *'request.type'* of a given configured action as follows:
+In order to use it, you need to use the label *'PlainText'* for the configuration key *'request.type'* of a given configured action as follows:

 ``` php
 <?php